Best Mattress Toppers of 2023

 Firmness Adjustment

 A topper can significantly change the surface feel of your mattress.
 Most toppers offer a softer feel and are designed to be used with a firm mattress, but some models are intended to make a soft mattress feel firmer.
-If you’re dissatisfied with how soft or firm your mattress feels but don’t want to pay for a new bed, a topper can be a cost-effective solution.
+If you’re dissatisfied with your mattress firmness but don’t want to pay for a new bed, a topper can be a cost-effective solution.
+Thick toppers will adjust your firmness more significantly than thin toppers, so you should keep thickness in mind if you’re hoping to make your bed feel firmer or softer.

 Mattress Protection